DirtyHarryLYL/Transferable-Interactiveness-Network/README.md

 python tools/Test_TIN_VCOCO.py --num_iteration 6000 --model TIN_VCOCO
 ```

+### Notes on training and Q&A

+Since the interactiveness branch is easier to converge, first pre-training the whole model with HOI classification loss only then finetuning with both HOI and interactiveness loss is preferred to get the best performance.

+Q: How is the used loss weights generated?

+A: Please refer to this [issue](https://github.com/DirtyHarryLYL/Transferable-Interactiveness-Network/issues/36) for detailed explanation.

 ## Acknowledgement

 Some of the codes are built upon iCAN: Instance-Centric Attention Network for Human-Object Interaction Detection [[website]](http://chengao.vision/iCAN/ ).
 Thanks them for their great work!
 The pose estimation results are obtained from [AlphaPose](https://github.com/MVIG-SJTU/AlphaPose) . **Alpha Pose** is an accurate multi-person pose estimator, which is the **first real-time** open-source system that achieves **70+ mAP (72.3 mAP)** on COCO dataset and **80+ mAP (82.1 mAP)** on MPII dataset.
 You may also use your own pose estimation results to train the interactiveness predictor, thus you could directly donwload the train and test pkl files from iCAN [[website]](http://chengao.vision/iCAN/) and insert your pose results.